0install/docs/docs/details/windows.md

 - Select "Tools" and "Portable Creator" at the bottom of the window.
 - Follow the instructions on screen.

-You can now use your thumb drive to run Zero Install on any Windows Computer with the .NET Framework 2.0 (which is built-in starting with Vista).
+You can now use your thumb drive to run Zero Install on any computer running a recent version of Windows.
 Zero Install stores downloaded applications directly on the stick so you can access the same applications everywhere.
 Please remember to always "eject" the thumb drive in Windows before disconnecting it from the computer.

 ## Limitations